defkef/cypris-form/README.md

               ...
               ])
 ```
+There are 3 components: Field, Form and CollForm.

-Then you can instantiate a form with the following interface
+You can instantiate a new Form with a state atom and an action that is called when the form is submitted.

 ### Form